sammyhenningsson/hal_presenter/README.md

 ## Policy DSL
 HALPresenter includes a DSL for creating polices.
 By including `HALPresenter::Policy::DSL` into your policy class you get the following class methods:
-- `attribute(*names, &block)`
+- `::attribute(*names, &block)`
-- `link(*rels, &block)`
+- `::link(*rels, &block)`
-- `embed(*names, &block)`
+- `::embed(*names, &block)`
 These methods all work the same way and creates one or more rules for each `name` argument (`rel` for links).
 If no block is given then the corresponding attribute/link/embedded resource will always be serialized.
 If the block evaluates to `true` then the attribute/link/embedded resource will be serialized.
 Otherwise it will not be serialized.
-The block has access to the current user, the resource that is being serialized, as well as any options passed to `to_hal` from the methods `current_user`, `resource` resp. `options`.
+The block has access to the current user, the resource that is being serialized, as well as any options passed to `::to_hal` from the methods `current_user`, `resource` resp. `options`.
 ```ruby
 class UserPolicy
   include HALPresenter::Policy::DSL